What is a disability?

 When and where should I submit my documentation?

-Submit your documentation to the Center for Educational Access in the Academic Center, Room 139.
+Submit your documentation to the Office of Disability and Access Services in the Academic Center, Room 139.
 When you submit appropriate documentation, you are registered with the center and eligible for services based on your documentation.
 The center cannot, of course, provide accommodations retroactive to the submission of the documentation.

-If I submit information about my disability to the offices of admission, am I automatically registered with Center for Educational Access?
+If I submit information about my disability to the offices of admission, am I automatically registered with Office of Disability and Access Services?

 No. Because disability information is highly confidential, it is not shared between offices without written student consent.
 To take advantage of the center's services, you must meet with a member of center's staff and provide appropriate documentation.